 - All instructors teaching general education courses

-You can begin your “assessment education” by consulting your department’s assessment coordinator.
-For general education, the faculty team and GEAC will provide support and guidance.
-Keep an eye out also for workshops conducted by the Center for Excellence in Learning and Teaching (CELT).
-The Office of Accountability and Assessment is also a resource if you have specific questions about an assessment-related initiative.
+You can begin your “assessment education” by consulting your department’s assessment coordinator or chairperson.
+For general education, there are guidelines and orientations to help you.
+Keep an eye out also for development opportunities conducted by the Center for Excellence in Learning and Teaching (CELT).
+The Director of General Education and the Director of the Office of Accountability and Assessment are also resources for you if you have specific questions about an assessment-related initiative.

 All ideas for improving the General Education Assessment process are welcomed by the administration at SUNY Brockport.
 There are many ways to suggest changes.
 Instructors collecting data have an ongoing opportunity to reflect on the process and suggest improvements when they submit their reports.
 Instructors may also propose their ideas to any member of the GEAC at any time or discuss them with the Director of General Education, the Director of the Office of Accountability and Assessment, or school Deans.